jdyeakel/jdyeakel.github.io/teaching/ecology/section8.md

 [< Back to Course Page]({{site.url}}/teaching/ecology)
 <br>

 We have been exploring the continuous-time dynamics of populations, however there are many species for whom discrete-time dynamics make more sense.
 For example, if reproduction or mortality (or perhaps other large life-history events such as migration) occur at very particular periods of the year, likely driven by seasonal variation of environmental conditions, then birth and death processes should be expected to occur in discrete intervals of time.
-This means that the application of *instantaneous growth rates* are inappropriate and unlikely to result in the same predictions of population change over time.
+This means that the application of *instantaneous growth rates* are inappropriate and unlikely to result in accurate predictions of population change over time.

 Let us first reformulate our discrete approach to population dynamics from our continuous-time understanding (the opposite of what we did in Section 7).
 Consider exponential population growth in continuous time